Workshops & Career Development

 - Surviving a Virtual Interview (PDF)

-Duties/Expectations: Seeking a qualified instructor to facilitate an online course in job readiness skills or job keeping skills for customers of the WRC.
+Duties/Expectations: Seeking qualified instructors to facilitate online or in-person courses in job readiness skills, job keeping skills or novice mouse and keyboard skills for customers of the WRC.
 The purpose should always be to build/develop skills for the participants to enhance their employability.
 The topic(s) and learning objectives will be pre-determined by the Training Coordinator and the Facilitator.
-Currently, all workshops are being conducted using the county’s designated and supported video/web conference platform.
+Workshops are conducted virtually, using the county’s designated and supported video/web conference platform as well as on-site at the Loudoun Workforce Resource Center.

 The Facilitator would be expected to create an informational workshop pertaining to the current workforce and needs of the unemployed or underemployed.
 Courses typically are one to two hours in duration and can take place during the day on weekdays, an evening or a Saturday.
 Additionally, the Facilitator will develop activities for the workshop and handouts that can be emailed to participants with the meeting link one day prior to the workshop.